greenbean1/dg-sponsorships/README.md

 Thank you, Nathan Hoover and Jan Van Bruggen for your guidance on this project!

 ## Misc
+### Potential Improvements
+- Include player/sponsor combos in email
+- Add From key to message
 ### Remaining To Do
 1. General code review with Nathan
 2. Manage unversioned files